grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 ### Exporting metrics

-The metrics-generator runs a Prometheus Agent that periodically sends metrics to a remote_write endpoint.
+The metrics-generator runs a Prometheus Agent that periodically sends metrics to a `remote_write` endpoint.
-The remote_write endpoint is configurable and can be any Prometheus-compatible endpoint.
+The `remote_write` endpoint is configurable and can be any [Prometheus-compatible endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+To learn more about the endpoint configuration, refer to the [Metrics-generator]({{< relref "../configuration/#metrics-generator" >}}) section of the Tempo Configuration documentation.

-In order to support multi-tenancy, the metrics-generator forwards the `X-Scope-OrgID` header to the remote_write endpoint.
+To support multi-tenancy, the metrics-generator forwards the `X-Scope-OrgID` header to the remote_write endpoint.